genesiscommunitysuccess/docs/how-to-contribute-Internal.md

 ---

-The Genesis platform team has opened the docs repository and encourages everyone to be part of maintaining it.

-**Note** To be able to contribute to the documentation, please make sure you have access to the [docs repository](https://github.com/genesiscommunitysuccess/docs)
+To be able to contribute to the documentation, please make sure you have access to the [docs repository](https://github.com/genesiscommunitysuccess/docs)

 ## Guidance
 Below you ll find the steps to contribute to the documentation. please remember to follow the [guidelines](./Type-of-contribution.md)